Future League

-The Future League (Nākotnes Līga), prior to 2021 called the Latvian First League (Latvijas Pirmā līga, 1. līga), is the second tier division of football in Latvia organised by the Latvian Football Federation since 1992.
+The Future League (Nākotnes Līga), currently known as the LVBET League (LVBET līga) for commercial purposes, and prior to 2021 as the Latvian First League (Latvijas Pirmā līga, 1. līga) is the second tier division of football in Latvia organised by the Latvian Football Federation since 1992.
+Its winners gain promotion to the Latvian Higher League (Virslīga), while the relegated teams move to the Latvian Second League.

 History

+Since the beginning of football in modern-day Latvia in the early 1910s, the football league pyramid of Latvia was first fragmented into regional competitions, with the teams from the capital, the Riga Football Cup, dominating over the few regional teams up until the late 1920s.
+With the formation of a regular Latvian Higher League or Virslīga in 1927, the approximate second level of the football pyramid consisted of the provincial championships of the four Historical Latvian Lands (Provinces meistarsacīkstes) and the Riga First League (Rīgas 1. līga), founded in 1923 and 1922 respectively.
+The promotion and relegation system often changed or was not used.

+During the Soviet occupation of Latvia, the second division of Latvian football league was called the B class of the Latvian SSR (Latvijas PSR B klase), with the top level being the Higher Football League of the Latvian SSR.
+In the USSR football league system the B class was the third tier of competitions.
+Until 1991 the B class was also divided into regional tournaments such as the Riga Region Football Championship, Daugavpils Region Football championship, Liepāja Region Football championship and the Valmiera Region Football Championship.

-The league was founded together with other Latvian football competitions in 1992.
+After the restoration of the independence of Latvia and the accession to UEFA, the current Latvian First League was founded together with the other modern Latvian football competitions in 1992.
 From 2007 to 2008, the tournament was known as the Traffic 1. līga, due to its first sponsorship deal concluded with the "Traffic auto advert" advertising company.
-From 2015 its name was Komanda.lv First League (Komanda.lv 1. līga) for sponsorship reasons, after the Komanda.lv sporting goods store became the league's main sponsor in 2015.
+From 2015 to 2020 its name was Komanda.lv First League (Komanda.lv 1. līga) for sponsorship reasons, after the Komanda.lv sporting goods company became the league's main sponsor in 2015.

-It was renamed to Future League before the 2021 season.
-Between 2021 and 2024, the league's general sponsor was the gambling company Optibet, so the league was called Optibet Future League.
+It was renamed the Future League before the 2021 season.
+Between 2021 and 2024, the league's general sponsor was the gambling company Optibet, so the league was called Optibet Future League (Optibet Nākotnes līga).
+From the 2026 season, the league's general sponsor is the sports betting company LVBET.